-New for 2022/23
+New for 2023/24

-- We have reviewed and rewritten all our HR policies with the help of an external HR advisor, consulting with our service leads over what was needed and practical ensuring compliance with legislation and best practice. - We implemented a new platform to hold our policies which automatically prompts policy owners to review and update them periodically and prompts employees to attest that have read and understood the policies.
-These attestations are monitored to ensure policy awareness.
+- We progressed to all policies the implementation of our new platform to hold our policies which automatically prompts policy owners to review and update them periodically and prompts employees to attest that have read and understood the policies.
+These attestations are monitored to ensure policy awareness. - The policy completion rates are shared with senior leadership on a monthly basis to monitor attestation rates.